status-im/help.status.im/docs/en/status-communities/about-the-community-history-service.md

 language: en
 hide:
   - navigation
+  - navigation
 ---

+# About the Community History Service
 # About the Community History Service

 !!! note ""
      Currently, you can only configure and benefit from the community history service using Status desktop. [:octicons-desktop-download-16: Download Status desktop][status-web-download].